 Welcome to the page of Culinary Mind – Centre for the Philosophy of Food!

-We are a network of academics, chefs, food writers and other individuals whose work relates to philosophy of food.
+We are a research centre and network of academics, chefs, food writers and other individuals whose work relates to philosophy of food.
 The centre was founded in 2017 and is based at University of Milan, with members in various countries all over the world.
 Our aim is to promote philosophical thinking on food-related topics in the form of research, publications, conferences, and other events.

 For further information or collaboration proposals, please get in touch: